apache/jackrabbit-site/src/site/markdown/index.md

 ## Apache Jackrabbit News

+#### November 7th, 2016: Apache Jackrabbit 2.12.5 released
+Apache Jackrabbit 2.12.5 is a patch release that contains fixes and improvements over the previous 2.12.x release.
+See the [downloads](downloads.html#v2.12) page for more details.

 #### October 25th, 2016: Apache Jackrabbit Oak 1.4.9 released
 Apache Jackrabbit Oak 1.4.9 is an incremental feature release based on and compatible with earlier stable Jackrabbit Oak 1.x releases.
 See